RyandTeague/react-task-management/README.md

     - With the profile Page design I knew I wanted the Todo's to be listed here again so I would reuse that component.
 I also needed to create components for group creation and viewing.
     ![Profile page design](media/images/profile.png)

+- Styling
+    - When deciding how the website was going to be styled I wanted to go with dark colours that were reminiscent of other website's night mode.
+Due to wanting to focus on the function of the website I decided that apart from the landing page I didn't want there to be many graphics.
+With the dark colours I then chose contrasting colours for elements I wanted to draw the user's eye to such as buttons or titles of components.
+So I used a blue and yellow as that is a complementary color harmony so they contrast with each other but it isnt unpleasant to see them together.

 ## Testing

 ### Validator Testing